-Top 10 Things To Do In South Congress, Austin
+Top 10 Things to Do in South Congress, Austin

-Complementing its equally eclectic 6th Street counterpart, Museum of the Weird, this medieval structure in the middle of an otherwise trendy urban street will surely strike a chord with science-fiction and horror aficionados.
+Complementing its equally eclectic 6th Street counterpart, Museum of the Weird, this medieval-looking structure in the middle of an otherwise trendy urban street will surely strike a chord with science-fiction and horror aficionados.
 At Sfanthor, visitors are welcome to browse a gallery of cult television and film icons cast in wax sculptures.
-Painstaking recreations of famous movie monsters dwell side-by-side with authentic arts and crafts from the likes of sci-fi giants such as H.R.
-Giger.
-For a nominal fee – $8.00 for adults – fans can witness these pieces in their imposing majesty and maybe take a bit of weirdness home from the gift shop.
+Painstaking recreations of famous movie monsters dwell side-by-side with authentic arts and crafts from the likes of sci-fi giants such as HR Giger.
+For a nominal fee – $8 for adults – fans can witness these pieces in their imposing majesty and maybe take a bit of weirdness home from the gift shop.
 Since its opening in early 2015, Sfanthor has also acted as a one-stop shop for comics, action figures, and other nerdy memorabilia.
 Sfanthor offers free parking in its private lot, a phenomenon arguably more alien to South Congress than anything within the museum walls.

 Few Austinites will contest the dominance of Home Slice when their weekly (or daily) pizza cravings kick in.
-If that isn’t evidence enough of its popularity, Home Slice actually occupies two adjacent store fronts – the first as their dine-in pizzeria, and the second, aptly titled ‘More Home Slice,’ as more of a take-out place.
+If that isn’t evidence enough of its popularity, Home Slice actually occupies two adjacent storefronts – the first as a dine-in pizzeria, and the second, aptly titled More Home Slice, as more of a take-out place.
 Both locations offer authentic New York-style pizzas, as well as calzones, salads, sandwiches, wines, cannolis, and cheesecakes.
-With its enormous pies (18 inches for large pizzas) and reasonable pricing, there’s no better place to grab dinner on South Congress.
+With its enormous pies – 18in (46cm) for large ones – and reasonable pricing, there’s no better place to grab dinner on South Congress.